 · Insufficient sleep lowers metabolism, increases appetite and thereby makes us more susceptible to weight gain/obesity.
 Sleep deprivation cranks up a hormone called lectin, which holds on to body fat.

-· Oh – and sleep problems can be SO severe as to actually impersonate ADHD and result in an incorrect diagnosis of ADD.
+· Oh – and sleep problems can be SO severe as to actually impersonate ADHD and result in an incorrect diagnosis of ADHD.
 So, um, maybe I’m not…Nah.
 I am.

 The scientists haven’t figured out exactly why, but we ADHD adults typically have a hard time slowing down our brain at night, which is a key for falling asleep.
 And then, we’re more likely to have restless leg syndrome, sleep-walking and -talking.
 We’re even hyperactive sleepers, people!
 Not a happy contrast with the JOYS of sleep and its fabulous rewards of clarity, contentment and sanity.